telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 ## `dateModified` and `dateCreated` attributes

-Section "Attribute names restrictions" establishes that system/builtin attribute names cannot be used as user attribute names.
+The section "Attribute names restrictions" establishes that system/builtin attribute names cannot be used as user attribute names.
 Thus, `dateCreated` and `dateModified` (which are system/builtin attributes) cannot be used as user attribute names.

-However, due to legacy reasons, Orion doesn't reject attemps of using these attribute with 400 Bad Request errors. **You are strongly encouraged to not use dateCreate/dateModified as attribute names** but, if you at the end need to do so, take into account the following information.
+However, due to legacy reasons, Orion doesn't reject attempts of using these attribute with 400 Bad Request errors. **You are strongly encouraged to not use dateCreate/dateModified as attribute names** but, if you at the end need to do so, take into account the following:

-You can use dateModified/dateCreated attributes at creation/update time, eg:
+You can use dateModified/dateCreated attributes at creation/update time, e.g.:

 ```
 POST /v2/entities